aiidalab/aiidalab-qe/docs/source/index.rst

 ..
-Quantum Espresso App documentation master file, created by sphinx-quickstart on Tue May 30 14:26:09 2023.
+Quantum ESPRESSO App documentation master file, created by sphinx-quickstart on Tue May 30 14:26:09 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to the Quantum Espresso App documentation!
+Welcome to the Quantum ESPRESSO App documentation!
 ==================================================

-The Quantum Espresso app is an AiiDAlab web-based graphical user interface allowing users to conduct and streamline many of Quantum Espresso's calculations by leverage AiiDA's powerful workflows implemented in the AiiDA Quantum Espresso plugin.
-The following links will walk you through the necessary steps to access AiiDAlab, install the Quantum Espresso app, configure your environment, and run basic examples of some of its built-in features.
+The Quantum ESPRESSO app is an AiiDAlab web-based graphical user interface allowing users to conduct and streamline many of Quantum ESPRESSO's calculations by leverage AiiDA's powerful workflows implemented in the AiiDA Quantum ESPRESSO plugin.
+The following links will walk you through the necessary steps to access AiiDAlab, install the Quantum ESPRESSO app, configure your environment, and run basic examples of some of its built-in features.

 .. toctree::
    :maxdepth: 1